xuchunyang/web-search.el/README.md

 # web-search.el

 Web search from Emacs and the terminal.
-Just opens in your browser.
+Open URL in your default web browser.

-From Emacs, use `M-x web-search foo` to search for "foo" on the default website, if prefixed with one or two `C-u`, you will be asked which website(s) to search on, see the docstring to learn more.
+From Emacs, type `M-x web-search`.

-From the terminal,
+From the terminal, use `web-search`:

 ```
 $ web-search -h